Overview:

 Often, it takes someone who cares about them to help them understand just how much they’re missing and to help them take the next step.
 If that’s you, we’re here to help.

-Here’s how you can start talking to someone about their hearing loss.
+how to talk to someone about their hearing loss

 The common signs of hearing loss